NVlabs/stylegan3/README.md

   * Generate class labels automatically with dataset structure (subfolders and such)
   * Make it easy to download pretrained models from Drive, otherwise a lot of models can't be used with `dnnlib.util.open_url`
     (e.g., [StyleGAN-Human](https://github.com/stylegan-human/StyleGAN-Human) models)

-***TODO:*** Finish documentation for better user experience, add videos/images, code samples, visuals...
+  * Finish documentation for better user experience, add videos/images, code samples, visuals...

 ---